-American Studies & Film Studies BA (Hons)
+American Studies and Film Studies BA (Hons)

 Combining American Studies and Film Studies at York St John University provides you with the opportunity to explore the genres, social and historical contexts, pleasures and the politics of film, whilst also developing a greater understanding of America’s profound influence upon the world and also of the way the world regards America.